What is Domestic Violence?

 - threat or harm

 These behaviors are used by one individual to exert power or control over another individual in the context of a family or intimate relationship.
 This includes relationships such as boyfriend/girlfriend who do not live together, parent/child (child or elder abuse/neglect) and persons in same-sex relationships.
 Overwhelmingly, domestic violence is perpetrated by men against women.
-Nationally, statistics indicate 95% of the victims are women.
+Nationally, statistics indicate 95 percent of the victims are women.

 In Alexandria alone, hundreds of women and their children live in constant terror and pain as a result of family violence.
 The abuse can be physical, ranging from slaps and kicks to punching and stabbing; or psychological, including threats or verbal abuse that make a person fear for her or his safety.